worldbank/gld/Support/B - Country Survey Details/CHL/CASEN/isco information.md

 ## Important Note

-The year 1990 was not harmonized to ISCO codes because the survey questionnaire and data do not match.
-As a result, the GLD team cannot match the correct data to groups and subgroups.
-The variables affected are occup_isco, occup and occup_skill.
-Please see here the CASEN guide for the year 1990 where you can see the details for oficio and o5 the variables related to occupation classifications.
+The year 1990 was not harmonized to ISCO because there is a mistmatch between the survey questionnaire labels and the data.
+As a result, the GLD team cannot match the correct data to groups and subgroups for occupation related variables.
+The variables affected are `occup_isco`  `occup` and `occup_skill`.
+Please see [here](utilities/chl90otr2.pdf) the CASEN guide for the year 1990 where you can see the details for oficio and o5 the variables related to occupation classifications.